 How to get a pay rise without even trying

-TLDR: Figure out what value you’ve brought to the organisation, have proof to back it up and go for it.
+TLDR: Figure out what value you’ve brought to the organisation, back it up and go for it.

 ⭐️Disclaimer: By not trying, we mean not having to ask for one.
 However, this advice will only work for people who deserve a raise.
 You need to be passionate, and most importantly, amazing at your job.

 Think about your role and what you’re currently offering the business.
 Have you upskilled in the last few months?
 Have you been challenging yourself to go outside the box?
 What’s your value add here?
 Now after asking yourself and answering those questions, you’ll be just about ready to date yourself and really think about your expertise and transferable skills.

 The more transferable skills you have, the more valuable you become to your employer, the greater the chances you’ll be paid around the upper bounds of what you’re worth 💰

 In an ideal world, a person’s remuneration is commensurate to their value add, which is something that’s transferable.
 You see, your value add is your special skills that serve the world beyond your current employer.
 Take the emphasis off the company-specific stuff and focus on the bigger picture.

 If you’re going to say you work harder than the rest of your team, then prove it.

 If you claim that you’re extremely productive, then quantify it.

 Do your research and focus on results rather than efforts.
 Or measurable output rather than specific input.
 Results reveal value, effort speaks to (your) cost.
 Have your personal metrics ready to go and attached to the broader organisational goals.
 What are the key goals of your team and how does what you’re working on specifically get you closer to reaching these?
 By highlighting how your output drives results you underscore how you contribute to the bottomline — and that, my friend, is hard to ignore as the bottomline is the most important thing of all.